 If the honor council votes to expel a student (either with the ability to apply for readmission after one year or not) that vote passes as a directive to the provost, who will either implement it (following resolution of any possible appeal; see Sec.
 10.23.) or who will meet personally with the members of the judicial panel who voted for expulsion to explain why he/she refused to implement it.
-An expulsion is a retroactive action.
-If a student is expelled, that expulsion is retroactive to the start of the semester during which the precipitating event occurred.
-He/she is not permitted to finish the current term, and will absent him/herself from campus when the expulsion is enforced, and will remain absent from campus for the duration of the expulsion period.
-The student will be assigned the grade of "W" in all classes in which he/she is then enrolled, except that he/she will be assigned the grade of "F" in any class wherein he/she committed an honor code violation which led to the expulsion.
-The financial and financial aid implications of expulsion are delineated in Sec.
-4.11. of this Bulletin.
+From the time the provost implements the expulsion until the expulsion period ends (if it does) the expelled student will absent him/herself from campus.
+Financial and financial aid matters related to expulsion are governed by the appropriate section of the Bulletin as well as federal and state laws (if applicable).
+The protocol for expulsion depends on when the directive to expel is sent to the provost: